GFargo/VVV-DevDash/README.md

 ##### Scripts Done!
 Now What?

-After running the install script and `vagrant up` you should be able browse to [vvv.dev](http://vvv.dev) and start using DevDash.
+After running the install script and `vagrant up` you should be able browse to [vvv.dev](http://vvv.dev) and begin using DevDash.

 ---